 PostgreSQL Database Management and Usage

-PostgreSQL is a powerful, highly extensible, and standards-compliant open-source relational database management system that is widely acclaimed in the developer community.
-ServBay, a local web development environment specifically designed for macOS, comes with PostgreSQL built in, significantly simplifying the process of installation and management.
+PostgreSQL is a powerful, highly extensible, and standards-compliant open-source relational database management system that enjoys widespread popularity among developers.
+ServBay, a local web development environment supporting both macOS and Windows, features an integrated PostgreSQL package, greatly simplifying installation and management.

 Installing and Configuring PostgreSQL

-ServBay provides an intuitive graphical interface for managing software packages, including PostgreSQL.
+ServBay offers an intuitive graphical interface for managing software packages, including PostgreSQL.

 Installing PostgreSQL